Home where I grew up still haunts my mind

 Achilles Contoveros spoke with his hands

-We could never ever have a delicate coffee table in our home when I was growing up.
-My dad – who came to America from Greece when he was only 15 – would smash his hand onto the table, breaking it in two or more pieces.
+We could never have had a delicate coffee table in our home when I was growing up.
+My dad – who came to America from Greece when he was only 15-years-old – would smash his hand onto the table, breaking it in two or more pieces.
 Continue reading

 Vietnam War veteran recalls his journey